Ukacha21/Notcha/README.md

 We welcome contributions to notcha!
 If you have any bug fixes, improvements, or new features, you can submit a pull request.

-**License**

-Notcha is licensed under the **CC BY-NC - 4.0
-Creative Commons Attribution-NonCommercial 4.0 International** license.
-You can find the full license text in the LICENSE file.